2024 Advocacy Priorities

 - Farm Bill

 Reauthorized every five years, the Farm Bill is a primary driver of key nutrition programs in the United States, including the Supplemental Nutrition Assistance Program (SNAP), The Emergency Food Assistance Program (TEFAP), and the Commodity Supplemental Food Program (CSFP).
-The Alliance to End Hunger urges continued support and increased flexibilities for these critical programs.
+The Farm Bill is fundamental to ending hunger and malnutrition, building a sustainable food system from farm to plate, and ensuring equitable outcomes for people and communities.
+The Alliance to End Hunger urges Congress to advance accessibility, affordability, and equity in critical nutrition programs.
 See a quick one-pager of Farm Bill priorities HERE.

 - Advance National Strategy on Hunger, Nutrition and Health